SoftBank confirms it’s putting $5BN into Didi Chuxing, the ‘Uber of China’

 SoftBank has been on a tech investment spree of late, as we’ve noted previously.
 It’s also in the process of raising a $100BN VC fund, called the Vision Fund — pitched to potential backers earlier this year by charismatic CEO Masayoshi Son as a bet on the rise of superintelligent AI.

-And — at least for now — SoftBank’s bet on Didi appears to be equivalent to five per cent of the planned size of that monster fund, other backers of which include Apple, Foxconn, and Saudi investors, although the Vision Fund still does not appear to have closed.
+And — at least for now — SoftBank’s bet on Didi appears to be equivalent to five per cent of the planned size of that monster fund, other backers of which include Apple, Foxconn, and Saudi investors, although the Vision Fund has not yet closed.

+A SoftBank spokesman confirmed to us that the fund is “not finalized yet”.

 0